 You may become very sick from viral encephalitis.
 Brain swelling may cause seizures.
 If you do not get early treatment, you may have damage to your brain and other organs.
 You may have problems with hearing, seeing, talking, or learning.
 If left untreated, viral encephalitis may cause paralysis or be life-threatening.

 - Rest: Rest when you feel it is needed.
 Slowly start to do more each day.
 Return to your daily activities as directed.

-- Rehabilitation: After you recover, your caregiver may recommend physical, occupational, or speech therapy.
+- Rehabilitation: After you recover, your healthcare provider may recommend physical, occupational, or speech therapy.
 These may help to improve movement, decrease pain, maintain daily activities, and improve your ability to eat or speak.